The Video Game Critic Banners Unplugged: The New Ones

 Mark: Another genre-themed banner, this one representing fighting games.
 Found an "interesting" image of Ivy (Soul Calibur) that fit well under the VGC title.
 Mortal Kombat (various) and Ken (Street Fighter) represented a couple of popular fighting series.

-VGC: The hand-drawn look is interesting, and I like how the banner incorporates two of my favorite fighters: Scorpion and Sub-Zero of Mortal Kombat fame.
-Ivy appears to be one "wardrobe malfunction" away from making this an adult site.
+VGC: The hand-drawn look is unique, and I like how the banner incorporates two of my favorite fighters: Scorpion and Sub-Zero from Mortal Kombat.
+Ivy appears to be one "wardrobe malfunction" away from turning this into an adult site.

 Mark: This was the first system-specific banner, similar to the old Atari 2600 banner.
 Though the games shown eventually went on to other systems, they all debuted on the Dreamcast.
 I felt Chu Chu Rocket, Shenmue, Rez, and Space Channel 5 represented the variety and uniqueness of the Dreamcast 1st-party library.
 Honorable mention goes to Crazy Taxi, Seaman, and Jet Grind Radio.